-The total allowable energy draw for the standby mode from the vehicle battery input is 0.12 Wh.
+The total allowable energy draw over all supply lines for the standby mode from the vehicle battery input is 0.12 Wh per component.

 The total allowable vehicle battery energy draw shall be measured beginning after ignition off and any communication BUS traffic to/from the DUT has ceased and ending when the DUT goes into its sleep mode.
 Measurement shall be made with 12.6 V applied to the DUT.
 Record the starting IOD, the magnitude of any interim current draws, the time taken to reach the standby mode and the time to and magnitude of the ending or steady state sleep mode IOD.
-Refer to LP-388C-XX for CG test procedure.